 1. Writing the Will

 The title of the document needs to be “Last Will and Testament” and it should include your full legal name and address.
 The declaration section needs to affirm that you are of legal age possessing a sound mind.
 It should also revoke any previous wills or codicils and that you are not making this testament under any legal pressure or duress.
+A legacy letter is an opportunity by which one can write about their past experiences, regrets, and hopes.
+Using legacy letters can be quickly addressed to the person on which a dying person wants to leave.

 2. Assigning an Executor